Why Feedback Cultures Fail — and What Systems Need Instead

 • punish quietly?

-That answer will tell you more about your “feedback culture” than any survey.
+That answer will tell you more about your so-called feedback culture than any survey.

 Feedback is not primarily a communication skill.